CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

 objectives:
   - Apply the knowledge of how to set up a Google Sheet by creating one on the cohort drive
-  - "Practising posting on Slack "
+  - Post a question, idea or notes on Slack at least once a week
 time: 15
 prep: O﻿ne trainee must volunteer to create the Google Sheet.
 introduction: >-